 - The reading room, where material from our collections is consulted, is a light, stimulating environment with panoramic views northwards over the Campsie Hills

-- No appointment required (though advisable if you are making a special journey)
+- No appointment required *though advisable if you are making a special journey or have an in-depth request*

-- Most material can be fetched on demand, within ten minutes
+- Most material can be fetched within 30 minutes.

 - 24 reader spaces with desk-top power supply for lap-tops